color-js/color.js/docs/adaptation.md

 Invented by Lam at the University of Bradford, this method uses modified (sharpened) cone responses with less overlap between the three cone types.
-While this doesn't represent the actual physilogical responses, it does give better predictive accuracy.
+While this doesn't represent the actual physiological responses, it does give better predictive accuracy.
 The originally published CAT also incorporated a correction for the non-linear resonse of the